 What passive enquiries from shortlisted regions are you seeing?
 Are your SDRs actively researching and targeting prospective regions, or are you receiving passive enquiries and engagement via your website and social media?

 Once your initial findings are validated, don’t forget to revisit the web stats to find out which content is most popular, which knowledgebase articles are most read, and which assets are most regularly downloaded.
-Aside from the core site content, these are the elements that you should consider localizing first from a marketing and support perspective.
+Aside from the core site content, these are the high value elements that you should consider localizing first from a marketing and support perspective.

 Whilst we count many of the world’s largest SaaS, CRM, and analytics companies amongst our client base, we started working with many of them when they were in the early stages of international expansion.
 This means we’ve been alongside them from their earliest days of validating language requirements right through to the stage they’re at now where they are simultaneously shipping complex releases in multiple languages.